-To assist relief associations, the OSA created a series of sample bylaw guides.
-The guides are designed to be used as a reference when developing, updating, and revising bylaws.
-The guides are updated annually to reflect current State law.
+The OSA provides a series of sample bylaw guides to assist relief associations.
+The guides are designed to be used as a reference when developing, updating, and revising bylaws and are regularly updated to reflect current State law.
 The guides include sample permanent and temporary disability benefit options.

-The sample bylaw guides are available on the OSA website in both MS Word and Adobe PDF formats.
+Sample bylaw guides are available on the OSA website in both MS Word and Adobe PDF formats.
 To view the guides, go to www.auditor.state.mn.us.
 On the home page select the menu item "For Local Officials" and click on "Pension Documents."
 You will find the guides under the "Bylaw Guides" heading.